KellyAtmore/tasty-eats/README.md

 Tasty Eats
 =========

-A web app that allows users to collaboratively create recipes which list out the needed ingredients and steps.
+A web app that allows users to create, discover and share their favorite recipes.

 Target audience: Home cooks

-It was build by Kelly Atmore, William Wijaya, Dominik Wrona
+It was built by Kelly Atmore, William Wijaya, Dominik Wrona

 ## User Stories